 - When face-to-face sessions are not possible

-- When resources and lead time are limited
+- When resources and lead period of time is limited

 But there’s a problem with digital analytics

 Sometimes, instinct and qualitative research seem more natural.
 Customers are people after all, not data.
 And yet, you need to feel comfortable with quantitative data, not just qualitative data.
 Google Analytics is a calculator, it doesn’t replace you.
 Quantitative researchers should be complimentary to your other research methods.
 Mixed methods will often involve knowing how to keep users happy, even when it comes to technical elements like load time.
 You can gain actionable insights from Google Analytics as a UX expert.
 Invest some time in getting familiar with the GA interface to get the best of it.

 Qualitative (the WHY) vs Quantitative Research (the WHAT)